 oikos LEAP challenges participants to reflect on themselves and their values.
 Whilst adopting and sharing the lessons learnt in their chapters, participants practice sustainable leadership.
 The result is strengthened chapter performance and greater impact in line with the oikos mission.
 These basics will, moreover, accompany participants throughout their lives and result in change towards sustainability.

-LEAP Advanced is the most intensive of three LEAP tracks.
-The program is open to all oikos members.
+LEAP Advanced is focused on personal development.
+The program is open to all oikos members (active and Alumni).

 Duration: 9 months.